 Don’t wait for the waitlist

 Being waitlisted by a top-choice school is undeniably frustrating, and the waiting game it entails is the college equivalent of purgatory.
 If you feel certain that this school is your first choice, consider sending a letter of interest and your updated grades.
 If the admission counselor is receptive, a second visit to campus may also be helpful.
 Then pick a second choice to commit to before the deadline.
 Even students who are accepted must often wait until May or June to hear back from the admission office, and you still need somewhere to fall back on if your dream school doesn’t work out.

 If all else fails, choose the college that feels right for you.
 There’s no single school out there that’s a perfect fit, but if you’re drawn toward one campus in particular, it’s probably a sign that you’ll be happy there.
 If you still can’t pick, don’t worry about ending up at the most prestigious school or the one that your family is pushing you to attend.
 Most students end up loving wherever they go, regardless of whether or not it was their first choice.

-Don’t forget to actually send in your deposit—within a couple of days of the deadline, of course.
+When you do make your final decision, make sure you act on it!
+Notify the other schools of your intent to attend your chosen school and/or withdraw your applications.
+And don’t forget to actually send in your deposit—within a couple of days of the deadline, of course.